ReverendBayes/YOLO11m-Car-Damage-Detector/README.md

 ## Real-World Use: BMW Pre-Loaner Inspections

-An enhanced version of this model is running in BMW service environments to support pre-loaner vehicle inspections.
+An enhanced version of this model is running in BMW service environments to support pre-loaner and service drive vehicle inspections.

 Here’s how it works:
-- Technicians capture images of the vehicle exterior.
+- Technicians or service drive cameras capture images of the vehicle exterior.
 - The model runs inference and flags visible body damage.
 - Detections are mapped to a standard car diagram automatically.
 - Human service advisors review and finalize the report.
+(It’s assistive—not autonomous.
+It gives advisors a head start.)

 This setup saves time, adds consistency, and helps document condition clearly before keys are handed over.
-It’s assistive—not autonomous.
-It gives advisors a head start.

 “Good enough” here means:
 - Fewer missed issues